kyma-project/hydroform/provision/examples/azure/README.md

 ### Run the example

-1. To provision a new cluster on Azure, go to the `hydroform` directory and run:
+1. To provision a new cluster on Azure, go to the `provision` directory and run:
     ```bash
     go run ./examples/azure/main.go -p {resource_group_name} -c /{path/to/credentials.toml} --persist
     ```